browserengineering/book/book/visual-effects.md

-the center of the layout object's rectangular bounds.[^transform-origin] The transform matrix specfied by the `transform` property [maps][applying-a-transform] each of the four points to a new 2D pixel location, and then drawing them into the parent group at that location.
-You can think of it also doing roughly the same thing for the pixels inside the rectangle.[^filter-transform]
+the center of the layout object's rectangular bounds.[^transform-origin] The transform matrix specfied by the `transform` property [maps][applying-a-transform] each of the four points to a new 2D pixel location, and then blends them into the parent group at that location.
+You can think of it also doing roughly the same thing for the pixels inside the group.[^filter-transform]

 [^transform-origin]: As you might expect, there is a CSS property called `transform-origin` that allows changing this default.